hsuanhauliu/security-webcam/README.md

 ## How It Works

-- After the program starts, it will start recording via webcam on your computer.
+After the program starts, it will start recording via webcam on your computer.
 All frames are saved in a buffer which is used to save the most recent frames (default to 5 seconds) before any motion is detected.

-- Every time a movement is detected, it will start saving all the frames until motion is no longer being detected.
-All videos are saved in .mov format and stored in the specified directory (default to "recordings/" directory).
+Every time a movement is detected, it will start saving all the frames until motion is no longer being detected.
+All videos are saved in MOV format (.mov) and stored in the specified directory (default to "recordings/" folder in the current directory).

-- The program will then resume to recording and repeat the same process until the user terminates the program.
-- If the footage is longer than a certain amount of time (default to 5 minutes), the footage will be segmented into smaller video files.
+The program will then resume to recording and repeat the same process until the user terminates the program.
+If the footage is longer than a certain amount of time (default to 5 minutes), the footage will be segmented into smaller video files.

 ## Features